 If you happen to live in the Montgomery County, Pennsylvania area, you are in luck with regard to having a head lice infestation treated in a quick, affordable and effective manner.
-At Lice Lifters of Lafayette Hill, our staff utilizes methods and products that are 100 percent natural and completely safe, so you don’t need to worry about your kids having any adverse reaction to them.
+At Lice Lifters of Montgomery County, our staff utilizes methods and products that are 100 percent natural and completely safe, so you don’t need to worry about your kids having any adverse reaction to them.

 While lice are not dangerous, they are still very annoying especially for the poor kid suffering from them.
 Kids are typically the ones affected by lice since they are primarily spread by head-to-head contact, and kids are always bumping into each other.